Traditional Italian Panna Cotta with Raspberries

 You can serve the panna cotta in classic single serving panna cotta molds.
 Pour the warm panna cotta into the molds and allow to cool to room temperature.
 Then chill for at least 6 hours in the refrigerator.

-Now we are going to suggest a very simple, elegant and refined way to serve panna cotta that will amaze your guests!
+Now I'm going to suggest a very simple, elegant and refined way to serve panna cotta that will amaze your guests!

 Step 5) – Take four everyday drinking glasses and moisten them with cold water, then drain them.
 Place them in a bowl with a rolled up sheet in the middle.
 Place the glasses so that they are at an oblique angle.
 Pour the panna cotta into the glasses.
 Allow to cool to room temperature, then cover with plastic wrap and refrigerate for at least 6 hours.